artlog/artlog_toolbox/README.md

 ______________

+to build all and create .h from imports in build/include :

+make all

+result is within build/ directory

+to retest :

 make tests

 => json test , used for pretty printing json content. can compare two json files ( with limitations, and key order matter ).